 To support the Boards and their Committees in their considerations, in 2022 the Corporate Governance team provided training on how to write good board papers to circa 300 senior members of management.
-This training included a specific focus on the directors' duties and how management's preparation of their papers plays a key role in ensuring that the Directors can discharge their responsibilities in a fully informed manner.
+This training included a specific focus on the directors' duties arising from section 172 of the Companies Act 2006 (s172) and how management's preparation of their papers plays a key role in ensuring that the Directors can discharge their responsibilities in a fully informed manner.

-In addition, the proforma paper, which management is required to use for their Board papers, now includes a section on stakeholder considerations
+In addition, the proforma paper, which management is required to use for their Board papers, now includes a section on stakeholder considerations.

-For more on how the Directors discharged their responsibilities in 2022, including specific examples of stakeholder considerations and engagement, see the Governance section, including the Board Committee Chair reports, particularly the Board Responsible Banking Committee (RBC) Chair's Report.
+For more on how the Directors discharged their s172 responsibilities in 2022, including specific examples of stakeholder considerations and engagement, see the Governance section, including the Board Committee Chair reports, particularly the Board Responsible Banking Committee (RBC) Chair's Report.